Prosecutors urge jury to convict 2 men in Gov. Whitmer plot

 Trump recently called the kidnapping plan a “fake deal.”

 The Justice Department charged Croft, Fox and four other men while Trump was in office.
-The second trial occurred while the FBI has been under scrutiny by his right-wing supporters, especially after an extraordinary search for documents at his Mar-a-Lago estate.
+The second trial occurred while the FBI has been under scrutiny by his right-wing supporters, especially after a search for documents at his Mar-a-Lago estate.

-Law enforcement officials across the country are warning about an increase in threats and the potential for violence against agents or buildings.
+Law enforcement officials across the country are warning about an increase in threats and the potential for violent attacks on agents or buildings.